learn-co-curriculum/microservices-patterns-chapters-3-4/README.md

-Microservices Patterns - Week 2
+# Microservices Patterns - Week 2 (Liz)

-Led by Liz Kalina

-Chapters covered 3 and 4

 ## Chapter 3: **_Interprocess communication in a microservice architecture_**

-*This chapter covers*
+### This chapter covers

 * Applying the communication patterns: Remote procedure invocation, Circuit breaker, Client-side discovery, Self registration, Server-side discovery, Third party registration, Asynchronous messaging, Transactional outbox, Transaction log tailing, Polling publisher

 * The importance of interprocess communication in a microservice architecture

 * Defining and evolving APIs

 * The various interprocess communication options and their trade-offs

 * The benefits of services that communicate using asynchronous messaging

 * Reliably sending messages as part of a database transaction

-Chapter Summary
+### Chapter Summary

 * The microservice architecture is a distributed architecture, so interprocess communication plays a key role.